Top Workplace Injury Risks Oregon Employers Should Know

 Introduction

-Every Oregon business, from retail shops to construction companies, faces workplace risks that can lead to injuries and costly claims.
-Understanding these hazards is critical for maintaining a safe work environment and keeping your workers’ compensation premiums under control.
-This guide highlights the most common workplace injuries in Oregon and offers practical tips to prevent them, protecting both your employees and your business.
+Every business in Oregon, from retail shops to construction companies, has workplace risks that can cause injuries and expensive claims.
+Addressing these risks is absolutely crucial in order to have a safer work environment — and for controlling your workers’ compensation premiums.
+This guide covers the most prevalent workplace injuries in Oregon, as well as actionable steps to prevent them from occurring, keeping your employees and business safe.

 Prevention Tips:

-Jobs that require repetitive motions, like typing, assembly line work, or cashier duties, can lead to carpal tunnel syndrome, tendonitis, and back or shoulder injuries.
+Jobs that involve doing repetitive motions, such as typing, assembly line work or serving as a cashier, can result in carpal tunnel syndrome, tendonitis and injuries to the back or shoulder.

 Prevention Tips:

-RSIs may not be immediately obvious but can develop over months or years, making early prevention essential.
+RSIs may not be immediately apparent, but they can take months or years to develop — which is why prevention is so essential.

 Prevention Tips: